-The revaluation reserve includes the net change in fair value of investments measured at FVOCI and equity instruments.
+The revaluation reserve includes the net change in fair value of debt and equity investments measured at FVOCI.

 19. Classification of Financial Assets and Financial Liabilities

 The following table provides a reconciliation between line items in the statement of financial position and the categories of financial instruments: